Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 where $\constid$ is a constant depending on $\rmax$, $|\sspa|$, $\rhoBudget \triangleq \min\{\alpha, 1-\alpha\}$, and $P_{\pibs}$; the explicit expression of $\constid$ is given in the proof. \end{theorem}

 \begin{remark}[Comparison between the ID policy and the set-expansion policy] The ID policy is simpler to implement and does not require an explicit calculation of the focus set.
 Moreover, in simulations, the ID policy often performs slightly better than the set-expansion policy.
-We also notice in simulations that a larger set of arms are able to persistently follow $\pibs$ under the ID policy than under the set-expansion policy (see \Cref{sec:experiments:se-vs-id} for a closer investigation of this phenomenon).
-On the other hand, under the ID policy, the arms with higher IDs have less chance to follow $\pibs$, whereas the set-expansion policy is fairer by not differentiating arms based on IDs. \end{remark}
+We also notice in simulations that a larger set of arms are able to persistently follow $\pibs$ under the ID policy than under the set-expansion policy (see Appendix~\ref{app:experiments:se-vs-id} for a closer investigation of this phenomenon).
+On the other hand, under the ID policy, the arms with higher IDs have less chance to follow $\pibs$, whereas the set-expansion policy is ID-oblivious. \end{remark}

-\begin{remark} Note that due to the homogeneity of the arms, it is actually sufficient to focus on the scaled state-count vector $X_t([N])$ as the overall state of the RB problem and design policies based on $X_t([N])$.
-In fact, most prior work on homogeneous RBs \cite{WebWei_90,Ver_16_verloop,GasGauYan_23_whittles,GasGauYan_23_exponential} uses $X_t([N])$ rather than $X_t$ as the state representation of the RB system.
-However, in our case, neither the set-expansion policy nor the ID policy are Markovian with respect to $X_t([N])$, which naturally leads to the following question: Does there exist a focus-set policy that makes $X_t([N])$ a Markov chain, and achieve the $O(1/\sqrt{N})$ optimality gap?
-In \Cref{sec:set-optimization-policy}, we construct another focus-set policy termed \emph{set-optimization policy} that indeed satisfies these two requirements.
-The basic idea of the set-optimization policy is to update the focus set $D_t$ by minimizing a Lyapunov function whose value is determined by $X_t(D_t)$. \end{remark}
+\begin{remark} Due to the homogeneity of the arms, it is actually sufficient to focus on the scaled state-count vector $X_t([N])$ as the state representation of the RB problem and design policies based on $X_t([N])$.
+In fact, most prior work on homogeneous RBs \cite{WebWei_90,Ver_16_verloop,GasGauYan_23_whittles,GasGauYan_23_exponential} focuses on $X_t([N])$ rather than $X_t$ as the state representation.
+However, in our case, neither the set-expansion policy nor the ID policy is Markovian with respect to $X_t([N])$, which naturally leads to the question: Does there exist a focus-set policy that makes $X_t([N])$ a Markov chain and achieves the $O(1/\sqrt{N})$ optimality gap?
+In Appendix~\ref{app:set-optimization-policy}, we construct another focus-set policy termed \emph{set-optimization policy} that indeed satisfies these two requirements.
+The basic idea of the set-optimization policy is to update the focus set $D_t$ by minimizing a Lyapunov function of $X_t(D_t)$. \end{remark}